Home NewsTechnology Swedish regulator calls for more clarity on proposed ban of credit-based gambling

 The Swedish regulator Spelinspektionen declared support for the proposed ban of gambling on credit cards, but called for more clarity in regards to new rules and regulations.

-Under the Gambling Act, licensed operators are prohibited from offering or supplying credit.
+Under the Gambling Act, licensed operators are prohibited from offering or providing credits.
 According to plans announced by the Ministry of Finance in February, this expanded ban will be even more comprehensive.

 The proposals outline that state operators or gambling agents will not be allowed to accept deposits and bets funded by credit.
 It doesn’t matter how or when the credit was provided.